Skip to main content

 Verifying artifacts

-Use the verification skeleton above as the default post-release evidence pack.
+Run hack/ci/verify-post-release.sh first and use the verification skeleton above for deeper spot checks or release evidence capture.
 Keep the exact workflow identity, tag ref, and digest-pinned subjects aligned with the artifacts that were just published.
+Once the release is fully published, delete the matching release-please--branches--<base> branch unless release-please still has an active release PR for that base branch.

 release-please token requirements